 Compared to the biodiversity of a desert, Bribie Island is faced with several verges, which are areas of low vegetation as explained by BIEPA volunteer Angela Armitage.

-“Verges will typically look like grass fields, where BIEPA are turning these areas into habitats that will entice insects and pollinators, through planting local flora,” said Angela.
+“Verges will typically look like grass fields, and BIEPA are turning these areas into habitats that will entice insects and pollinators, through planting local flora,” said Angela.

-Brisbane Airport’s grant assists BIEPA in acquiring the required supplies to undertake its protective and restorative processes.
+Brisbane Airport’s 2024 Giving Fund assisted BIEPA in acquiring the required supplies to undertake its protective and restorative processes.

 “The grant has been marvellous because it enables us to buy plants and fertiliser and the materials we need to do the work,” said Angela.